 - 2.8.
-The subject site forms part of an area of land which is the subject of a current planning application (planning reference S.16/0043/OUT) for the development of: - 5,000 capacity football stadium and other ancillary uses (Use Class D2); - Two full-sized grass pitches and a goal practice area for First Team use; - Parking for c.1,700 vehicles, with signalised site access and dualling of A419; - A signal controlled pedestrian and cycle crossing of the A419, with a combined footway/cycleway on the south side of the A419 linking to National Cycle Route 45 (NCN45) at Grove Lane; - A scheme for improvements to NCN45 from Stonehouse - Bus connection between the proposed stadium and Grove Lane to enable buses serving the West of Stonehouse development to serve the Revised Scheme on match days. - 2.9.
-The above application is predominantly situated on land to the north east of the A419.
+The site is the subject to a recent planning application, supported by comprehensive technical reports, for the following; - 5,000 capacity football stadium and other ancillary uses (Use Class D2); - Two full-sized grass pitches and a goal practice area for First Team use; - Parking for c.1,700 vehicles, with signalised site access and dualling of A419; - A signal controlled pedestrian and cycle crossing of the A419, with a combined footway/cycleway on the south side of the A419 linking to National Cycle Route 45 (NCN45) at Grove Lane; - A scheme for improvements to NCN45 from Stonehouse - Bus connection between the proposed stadium and Grove Lane to enable buses serving the West of Stonehouse development to serve the Revised Scheme on match days. - 2.9.
+As such, the site has been robustly assessed in respect of its ability to deliver the stadium use.
+Considerable technical work has been undertaken to inform that planning application, including an Environmental Statement.
+That work robustly assesses the proposals and the likely environmental impacts of any development, as well as any required mitigation.
+That work highlights that any likely significant environmental impacts of the proposal can be designed or mitigated out.